Oxygène: Release

-Oxygène was turned down by several record companies such as Island Records founded by Chris Blackwell—who later considered that he made two mistakes in his life, among them rejecting Oxygène and Elton John's first album, Empty Sky—.
+Oxygène was turned down by several record companies such as Island Records founded by Chris Blackwell, who later thought that he made two professional mistakes in his life: rejecting Oxygène and Elton John's first album, Empty Sky.
 Jean-Michel decided to meet once again with Francis, the head of the Disques Motors label to see if he could release the album, to which he immediately agreed saying: "Right, well we have a world success...".

-Oxygène was released on 5 December 1976, and the first pressing of 50,000 copies were given away to a limited number of hi-fi shops vendors.
+Oxygène was released in December 1976 in France, and the first pressing of 50,000 copies were given away to a limited number of hi-fi shops vendors.
 They used a few copies of the album to showcase its stereo sound qualities to their customers, and also as an example of "state-of-the-art sound".
 These copies were also promoted through clubs and discos.
 In addition, Jean-Michel and Francis did a promotional poster campaign in Paris.

 In early 1977, Jarre together with long-time collaborator Juvet decided to put together the same team from the album Mort ou vif and set about writing the album Paris by Night, which contained the hit single "Où sont les femmes?".
 The album was released in June and topped the charts.
 After another album with Christophe entitled La dolce vita in the same year, Jarre decided to stop writing music and lyrics for other artists and preferred to dedicate himself entirely to his solo musical career.

 In 1977, the album was released internationally by Polydor Records, and by April, it had sold 70,000 copies in France.
 "Oxygène (Part IV)" was Jarre's breakthrough single worldwide, peaking at number four on the UK Singles Chart.
 This success led to the album reaching number one on the French Albums Charts, number two on the UK Albums and number seventy-eight on the US Billboard Top LPs & Tape.
 "Oxygène (Part II)" was edited to about 3 minutes to be released in France as a single.